FounderLabs-io/resources/content/Customer Development.md

 ## Common Mistakes

+> [!warning]
+>
+> Avoid these common mistakes when using this framework:
-- Treating customer conversations as sales pitches instead of learning sessions
+> - Treating customer conversations as sales pitches instead of learning sessions
-- Only interviewing people who fit your demographic assumptions (test them first)
+> - Only interviewing people who fit your demographic assumptions (test them first)
-- Believing compliments equal validation (read The Mom Test)
+> - Believing compliments equal validation (read The Mom Test)
-- Stopping customer discovery after building the product (it never ends)
+> - Stopping customer discovery after building the product (it never ends)

 ---